How far did I run?

 If you’re looking for an answer to this question, then you have come to the right place.

-As a runner, knowing how far you run is one of the most important numbers to keep track of.
+As a runner, tracking how far you run is one of the most important numbers to monitor

 But keeping track of this metric can be a pain without the right tools.

-In this article, I’ll explain the main ways that you can measure your running distance, including their benefits and downsides.
+In this article, I’ll explain the main ways that you can measure your running distance without a hassle.

 Even if you’re a recreational runner logging the miles for stress relief and the joy of it, this metric can be helpful.